dragonflyoss/d7y.io/docs/advanced-guides/task.md

 Use Open API for find task.
 First create a POST request for find task.

+**URL**: Query the task cache based on the URL.

+**Tag**: When the task URL is the same but the tags are different, they will be distinguished based on the tags, and the queried tasks will also be different.

+**Application**: Caller application which is used for statistics and access control.

+**Filter Query Params**: Filter the query parameters of the downloaded URL.
+If the download URL is the same, it will be scheduled as the same task.

 ```shell
 curl --location --request POST 'http://dragonfly-manager:8080/oapi/v1/jobs' \
 --header 'Content-Type: application/json' \